DependableSystemsLab/LLFI/README.md

 -----------------

-If you want to quickly try out LLFI, an Ubuntu image with LLFI and its dependencies pre-installed is available [here](https://drive.google.com/file/d/0B5inNk8m9EfeNXlLX3Z0cWtGMUU/view?usp=sharing) (2.60GB).
-This image is built with VirtualBox v4.3.26, with Ubuntu 14.04.2 LTS, LLVM v3.4, CMake v3.4 and the current master branch version of LLFI (as of Aug 26th, 2015).
+If you want to quickly try out LLFI, an Ubuntu image with LLFI and its dependencies pre-installed is available [here](https://drive.google.com/file/d/0B5inNk8m9EfeM096ejdfX2pTTUU/view?usp=sharing) (2.60GB).
+This image is built with VirtualBox v4.3.26, with Ubuntu 14.04.2 LTS, LLVM v3.4, CMake v3.4 and the current master branch version of LLFI (as of Sep 16th, 2015).

 user: `llfi`
 password: `root`